Community of Writers

 - An annual Writers’ Festival

 Student readings have sprouted up in the GA Student Center as well as at outside venues, such as Arcadia Café, Waterfront Roasters, Just Books, & Le Pain Quotidien.
-More recently we’ve been invited to use the Luchsinger Gallery for readings.
+More recently we’ve filled the Luchsinger Gallery for readings.
 Daedalus frequently hosts visiting writers who share their work, run workshops, and talk informally with student writers.
-Recent visitors have included Tom Feigelson (Head of NCTE’s PRESLM), Joann Hill (publisher and book designer), Anna Brenner (novelist), Taylor Mali (performance poet), Bill Zavatsky (poet), Steven Levenson (playwright), Nalini Jones (short story writer), Leslie Jamison (novelist and essayist), and GA alums—Lauren Redness, Radhika Jones, Katie Duennebier, and Paula Brady.
+Recent visitors have included Tom Feigelson (Head of NCTE’s PRESLM); Joann Hill (publisher and book designer); Anna Brenner, Aisha Gawad, and Eileen Pollack (novelists); Sarah Kay, Hanif Willis-Abdurraquib, and Taylor Mali (performance poets), Marie Howe, Spencer Reece, and Bill Zavatsky (poets), Steven Levenson (playwright), Nalini Jones (short story writer), Leslie Jamison (novelist and essayist), and GA alums—Courtney Maum, Kristin Gregory Meek, Lauren Redness, Radhika Jones, Katie Duennebier, and Paula Brady.
 Since the 1990s, Daedalus writers have attended the biennial Dodge Poetry Festival in New Jersey and the Poets Forum in New York.

-In 2008 the Dodge Festival inspired one of our editors to organize the first Writers Festival with readings and workshops by the poets Robin Becker, Brad Davis, and Dan Donaghy.
+In 2008 the Dodge Festival inspired one of our editors to organize the first Writers Festival (WF) with readings and workshops by the poets Robin Becker, Brad Davis, and Dan Donaghy.
 This has become an annual tradition, in collaboration with Sacred Heart and Brunswick School.
 Typically, junior editors organize the Writers Fest that includes a Saturday in February of readings, food, talk about writing, and writing workshops.
+In 2017, visiting writers were Chuck Evered (screenwriter), Katie Rainey (poet), and Caroline Kitchener (non-fiction writer)— the first WF alum to return as a published author.